 14. The last tanda

 This post is written in reference to Mark Word 's article, Tango Etiquette: The Pocket-Sized Version.
 I originally wanted to translate Word 's article into Chinese.
 In the translation process I felt the need to make some changes to suit Chinese readers.
-The result is this version, in which I made a lot of additions and skipped some contents that may be culturally difficult for the Chinese.
+The result is this version, in which I made a lot of additions and skipped some contents that could be culturally difficult for the Chinese.
 Unfortunately, the original American humor also has lost as a result.
 Those who want to read Word's article please click here.